The Bayes-Duality Project

 • Improving Continual Learning by Accurate Gradient Reconstructions of the Past,

 (TMLR) E. Daxberger, S. Swaroop, K. Osawa, R. Yokota, R. turner, J. M. Hernández-Lobato, M.E.
-Khan [ Coming soon ]
+Khan [ OpenReview ]

 • The Memory Perturbation Equation: Understanding Model’s Sensitivity to Data,